SwedbankPay/developer.swedbankpay.com/checkout/v3/index.md

   icon:
     content: shopping_cart
     outlined: true
-- title: Authentication
+- title: Authenticated
   description: |
     Use this implementation when you have consumer data, but want to access Swedbank Pay checkout for an easier purchase flow.
-  url:  /checkout/v3/authentication
+  url:  /checkout/v3/authenticated
   icon:
     content: shopping_cart
     outlined: true
 - title: Merchant Authenticated Consumer
-  description: Use this implementation when you have consumer data and consumers authentication on your site, but want to access Swedbank Pay checkout for an easier purchase flow.
+  description: Use this implementation when you have consumer data and consumer authentication on your site, but want to access Swedbank Pay checkout for an easier purchase flow.
   url:  /checkout/v3/mac
   icon:
     content: shopping_cart